How Long Do LED Lights Last? Do LED Lights Burn Out?

 Recommendations for LED Lighting Choices

 For optimal LED performance, select products from reputable brands to ensure quality.
 Consider the intended use, whether it’s for task lighting, accent lighting, or both.
-In kitchens and workspaces, under counter LED puck lights provide efficient and stylish illumination.
+In kitchens and workspaces, under counter LED puck can lights provide efficient and stylish illumination.
 When replacing bulbs, ensure compatibility with existing fixtures to maintain design integrity.
 If upgrading ceiling fans or retrofitting fixtures, choose LEDs for enhanced efficiency and reduced maintenance.
 Always follow installation guidelines and perform regular maintenance checks to maximize their lifespan and performance.